1. Chief Justice went 'wobbly', switched his vote, and became one of history's most activist judges:

 From Rush Limbaugh: "By Justice Roberts stretching as far as he can to make sure he's not called an activist, he ends up being the most activist judge on the Supreme Court I can recall since Brennan or Douglas."

-From John Woo, WSJ: "Justice Roberts too may have sacrificed the Constitution's last remaining limits on federal power for very little—a little peace and quiet from attacks during a presidential election year.
+From John Woo, WSJ: "Justice Roberts too may have sacrificed the Constitution's last remaining limits on federal power for very little—a little peace and quiet from attacks during a presidential election year.3.
+The decision is a massive tax increase on those earning under $120,000.

 Given the advancing age of several of the justices, an Obama second term may see the appointment of up to three new Supreme Court members.
 A new, solidified liberal majority will easily discard Sebelius's limits on the Commerce Clause and expand the taxing power even further.
 After the Hughes court switch, FDR replaced retiring Justices with a pro-New Deal majority, and the court upheld any and all expansions of federal power over the economy and society.
 The court did not overturn a piece of legislation under the Commerce Clause for 60 years."